Course Descriptions

 Psychology courses at Carthage provide a background for a better understanding of the modern world, other academic fields, and one’s self.
 Classes can be taken as courses for a major or minor concentration in psychology, as supporting courses for other majors, or because of general interest.
 Scroll down to read descriptions of the psychological science courses offered at Carthage, or click on the following links for additional resources.

 A team-taught introduction to the methods and principles of psychological science.
-NOTE: Majors must pass this course with a C- or better to move on in the major courses.
+NOTE: Majors must pass this course with a grade of C- or better to move on in the major courses.

 Prerequisite: None